Chisuso/Employee-HR-Data/README.md

 ![Alt Text](https://mir-s3-cdn-cf.behance.net/project_modules/fs/7df7c475521507.5c4f4a6978056.gif)

-# Employee Insights Dashboard
+# Employee Insights Project

 ## Overview

-Welcome to the Employee Insights Dashboard!
+Welcome to the Employee Insights Project!
 I'm thrilled to take you on a journey through the fascinating world of data analysis, where numbers reveal stories of employee satisfaction, productivity, and tenure. 🚀📊

 ### Project Goals